all articles

 Skills Emphasized Leadership, communication, problem-solving, and planning.
 Resource allocation, workforce planning, and resource optimization.

 Outcomes Successful project completion and stakeholder satisfaction.
-Efficient resource allocation leading to improved project performance.
+Efficient resource allocation leads to improved project performance.

 Communication Liaise with stakeholders, clients, and project team members.
 Collaborate with project managers, department heads, and HR.